C-D-Lewis/pebble-dev/libraries/pebble-scalable/README.md

 If a single percentage isn't precise enough, use 'per platform' variants to specify values up to 5% (50/1000 thousands) in precision for each platform (order is 'regular' shape, then 'emery' shape):

+> In actuality, thousandths values should allow per-pixel precision until a
+> display shape is larger than 1000px in any direction.

 ```c
 // Larger only on Emery (x/y: 10%, w/h per platform)